Introducing Nevo

 That’s the whole surface.
 Your code cares about event.type and the typed accessor; provider-specific details are in event.data when you need them.

-Whether the handler is a traditional service — a worker draining Stripe events, a support tool ingesting forwarded mail — or an AI agent reading the world and replying, Nevo is the same underneath.
+Whether the handler is a traditional service — a worker draining Stripe events, a support tool ingesting a mailbox — or an AI agent that reads and responds, Nevo is the same underneath.
 One inbound layer, one shape, one place to listen.

 What’s in v1

-- One receiver — wire any number of webhook or email channels to one project; get one stream to code against.
+- One receiver — wire webhook, email, Slack, and cron channels to a single project; get one stream to code against.

 - SDK streaming and HTTP endpoints — use whichever transport fits your stack; Nevo delivers to either or both.